Suzuki Baleno (2015): Asia

 Maruti Suzuki launched the car in India on 23 February 2022 with the same four trim levels as previous generation; Sigma, Delta, Zeta and Alpha.
 It is also retained the same 1.2-litre K12N Dualjet petrol engine and 5-speed manual transmission, while the CVT option was replaced with the cheaper AMT unit.
-The Zeta and Alpha trims comes with 6 airbags as standard.
+All trims come with 6 airbags as standard.
 The CNG powered model was launched in October 2022.
 For the 2023 model year, depending on the trim level, the hatchback was updated with new additional convenience and safety features as standard.

+Facelift

+In September 2026, Maruti Suzuki launched the facelifted Baleno in India, starting at ₹6.10 lakh (ex-showroom).
+Alongside minor design revisions and updated interior safety features, the premium hatchback replaced its previous powertrain with the Swift-borrowed 1.2-litre, 3-cylinder naturally-aspirated petrol engine.

 The second-generation Baleno hatchback was also launched together with S-Presso in Indonesia on 11 August 2022 at the 29th Gaikindo Indonesia International Auto Show with sole unnamed trim as the previous generation.
 The car is powered by a new 1.5-litre petrol engine and retained the same 5-speed manual or 4-speed automatic transmission options.
-A year later at the 30th Gaikindo Indonesia International Auto Show, the hatchback received a bigger 9-inch LCD display and 360° view camera feature.
+A year later at the 30th Gaikindo Indonesia International Auto Show, the hatchback received a bigger 9-inch LCD and 360° view camera feature.
+Suzuki Indonesia stopped selling Baleno in late 2025 in favor of locally-build Suzuki Fronx.